fonnesbeck/git_tutorial/PITCHME.md

 # Comparing with previous commits

+Note:
-^ If we want to see what we changed at different steps, we can use `HEAD~1`, `HEAD~2`, and so on, to refer to old commits:
+ If we want to see what we changed at different steps, we can use `HEAD~1`, `HEAD~2`, and so on, to refer to old commits:

 ```bash